Net Operating Income (NOI): Definition And Formula

 Net Operating Income = (Gross Operating Income + Other Income) − Operating Expenses

-- “Gross” is what you make.
+- Gross income is what you make.

-- “Net” is what you take home.
+- Net income is what you take home.

 Gross Operating Income

-To accurately calculate NOI, first you need to calculate your Gross Operating Income (GOI).
+To accurately calculate NOI first, you need to calculate your gross operating income (GOI).

 Gross Operating Income = Potential Rental Income − Vacancy Rates

-Potential Rental Income
+Potential Rental Income From Rental Properties

 Vacancy And Credit Losses